StamusNetworks/Amsterdam/README.rst

  sudo apt-get install docker-compose

-To sniff the `wlan0` interface and store data and config in the `data` directory, you can run ::
+To sniff the `wlan0` interface and store data and config in the `ams` directory, you can run ::

- amsterdam -d data -i wlan0 setup amsterdam -d data start
+ amsterdam -d ams -i wlan0 setup amsterdam -d ams start

 As of now the start command will take really long on first run as it will fetch from Docker hub all the necessary images and build some custom container based on Debian.